CygnusX-26/Link-Extender/README.md

 uses docker, flask, lorem, reddit api, and basic html/css.

-Made over Thanksgiving Weekend in the midwest.
+Made over Thanksgiving Weekend in the midwest by Frank and Neil.

+Server (TODO) hosted on Sangmin's computer.